 Hernán Marcelo Racciatti, is a collaborator of ISECOM in Argentina.
 System Analyst, Microsoft Certified Profesional and NSP (Network Security Program).

 Hernán is an independent security researcher in Buenos Aires, Argentina.
 Nowadays he carries out as Systems and Technology chief in a Retail enterprise, leader in its business area.
 In his spare time, he works as security consultant, advising public and private companies, conducting controlled vulnerability tests and as orator in conferences related to his speciality.
 Along this last ten years he has worked actively in different areas related to computing and Communications.
 Colaborator in some of the ISECOM projects, GNU/AULA and diverse tecnical documents compiled for some publications of the computing underground.
 He can be contacted at:

 Rick Tucker currently lives in Portland, OR and has recently formed a support services company for individual attorneys and small law firms (msummary.com).
-He has provided technical writing assistance to ISECOM in the past and has recently been selected to manage the Hacker Highschool Project.
+He has provided technical writing assistance to ISECOM in the past.

 Michael is the President& CEO of WireHead Security, a consulting firm in Raleigh, NC.
 He is also the Founder and President of Infosec Island, a free online information security community.